smartdevicelink/sdl_evolution/proposals/0251-font-styles.md

 ## Proposed solution

-When an app wants a more visually appealing UI experience,  it can add a HTML tags for font style customization onto text if desired.
+When an app wants a more visually appealing UI experience, it can add HTML tags for font style customization onto text if desired.

 ![Example Screen](../assets/proposals/0251-font-styles/0251-font-styles.png)

 ### Hyper Text Capabilities

 The HMI should be able to provide a list of supported hyper text elements to SDL and to the applications.
-This allows the HMI to have it's own flexibility to support what it wants:
+This allows the HMI to have its own flexibility to support what it wants:

 ### HMI & Mobile API changes